 Fantasy Art Workshop’s Illustration Intensive is a five-day workshop for aspiring and professional illustrators who want to take their art to a whole new level in an encouraging and creative environment, all while getting intense instruction from an award-winning faculty with decades of experience in fantasy gaming, video games, editorial, conceptual art, children’s books, and more.

 The Illustration Intensive will take place June 22 – 26, 2020, at the picturesque Alverno College in Milwaukee, Wisconsin.
-We at Fantasy Art Workshop feel that Alverno is the perfect location for this year’s workshop as this fabulous facility is just a 10 minute drive from Mitchell International Airport and features spacious art facilities, catered meals, comfortable dorms, and easy proximity to amenities.
+We at Fantasy Art Workshop feel that Alverno is the perfect location for this year’s workshop as this fabulous facility is just a 10 minute drive from Mitchell International Airport and features spacious art facilities, catered meals, and easy proximity to amenities.